manassaloi/manassaloi.github.io/_posts/2020-01-03-what-to-do-life.markdown

 Some of them which I can think of right now are

-a) Being strategic like Ben Thompson
+- Being strategic like Ben Thompson
-b) Operating like Keith Rabois
+- Operating like Keith Rabois
-c) Storytelling like Seth Godin
+- Storytelling like Seth Godin
-d) Being as fit as Rabois, who is not just a world class operator, but also a VC and a fitness enthusiast
+- Being as fit as Rabois, who is not just a world class operator, but also a VC and a fitness enthusiast
-e) Thinking and writing like Paul Graham
+- Thinking and writing like Paul Graham

 My aim is to close the gaps (where I am right now vs where I want to be) over the next decade or so

-Thanks for reading
+Thanks for reading!

 Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)